-In accordance with D.C.
-Charter Law16, siblings of currently enrolled students receive preference in the admissions process.
-The new sibling must have an application submitted by the advertised deadline for consideration in the lottery.
-Additionally, Shining Stars may give preference to the children of full-time staff members, board members and school founders, in accordance with federal regulations.
-Furthermore, students who must withdraw from Shining Stars due to a parent's job relocation or some other urgent family matter may be allowed to re-enroll within two years pending the Executive Director's approval and seat availability.
-Re-enrollment in this type of case is not guaranteed, however it may be granted on a case by case basis.
+- 1. Children of founders and staff: Shining Stars will give preference to the children of fulltime staff members, board members and school founders, in accordance with federal regulations; - 2.
+Siblings of current students: Siblings of currently enrolled students receive preference in the admissions process.
+The new sibling must have an application submitted by the advertised deadline for consideration in the lottery; - 3.
+Re-enrolling students that have been gone less than two years: Students who must withdraw from Shining Stars due to a parent's job relocation or some other urgent family matter may be allowed to re-enroll within two years pending the Executive Director's approval and seat availability.
+Re-enrollment in this type of case is not guaranteed, however it may be granted on a case-by-case basis; and - 4.
+Siblings of new enrolling students.

-16 See D.C.
-Official Code § 38-1802.06.
+$^{11}$ See D.C.
+Official Code $\S$ 38-1802.06